Tree Removal & What to do with All the Parts

 Most professional companies will bring a shredder, this is a large mechanical machine that chews up the branches and breaks the wood down into sawdust.
 This can sometimes get messy typically if its a windy day.

 The workers will start from removing the branches at the far top and sides of the tree and work there way inwards until they start to reach the stump using the best chainsaw they can.
+If this is something you really think you want to do yourself, you can fins a list of the best chainsaws to help you make an informed decision on which saw would be best for your individual needs.
+There’s just no reason to buy something bigger or more expensive than you really need.

 On average it takes a good 3 hours to take a tree from full height down to its stump.
 Sometimes this may take longer if the tree is intruding across someone else’s property.